maxhumber/maxhumber.com/_posts/2016-12-23-goodreads-API.md

 Get Shelf
 =========

-This is where the heavy lifting `GETS` done.
+This is where the heavy lifting `GET`s done.
 I'm leaning on `httr` and `XML2` to parse the API responses.

 ``` r
 get_shelf <- function(GR_ID) {